• Facebook

 STIFF ROYAL ICING

-What does this consistency look like?
+What does stiff consistency look like?

-When you first make royal icing it should be thick with a stiff peak.
 Royal icing with a stiff peak doesn’t spread.
 It stays in the shape you pipe or shape it.
 You can shape stiff royal icing with a palette knife, fork, decorating combs or with a toothpick.

 stiff royal icing consistency